The Wonderful World of Willows

 aurita = eared viminalis = osier

 Another plant from the Chicago Botanical Garden where it was labelled Salix aurita.
 When I saw the label I knew something was wrong as aurita has small leaves with noticeable stipules at the base of the leaves, hence the common name eared willow.
 Another problem with it was that Salix aurita is a fairly small tree, whereas these were 15-20 ft specimens.
-In my nursery they shot up like an Osier and strangely never flowered for me, even though the plants in the CBG flowered regularly with female catkins.
+In my nursery they shot up like an Osier and have female catkins.
 They also have a male specimen, but this is a spindly weak plant in comparison to its half sister; my plant from cuttings is only 1/3 the size of the two gal hybrids!
 Hardy to at least Zone 4.

 USES: An imposing small tree with attractive foliage.
 Makes a dense hedge or windbreak.
 May be useful for firewood and biomass because of its rapid, heavy growth.